Introduction to MLOps: The DevOps of Machine Learning

 Training is the expensive, offline, occasional job that reads a pile of data and produces a model.
 It needs lots of CPU or GPU, it needs the whole dataset, and it runs maybe once a day, once a week, or once when someone clicks a button.
 If it fails, no user notices.

-Inference is the cheap, online, constant job that takes one request and returns one answer.
-It needs the finished model — but not literally nothing else.
-A .joblib isn't self-contained: to unpickle it you still need scikit-learn installed, ideally the same version you trained with.
-Load a model saved under sklearn 1.3 into a 1.5 runtime and you get a version warning at best, silently wrong predictions at worst.
-So the inference image pins the sklearn version.
-It just drops the dataset, pandas, and the training code.
-It runs thousands of times a minute, and if it falls over, users absolutely notice.
+Inference is the cheap, online job that runs all the time: it takes one request and returns one answer.
+It needs the finished model, but not only the model.
+A .joblib file isn't self-contained: to load it, you still need scikit-learn installed, ideally the exact version you trained with.
+Load a model saved with sklearn 1.3 into a 1.5 runtime and you get a version warning at best, or silently wrong predictions at worst.
+So the inference image pins the sklearn version, but drops the dataset, pandas, and the training code.
+Inference runs thousands of times a minute, and if it goes down, users notice immediately.

-Mixing these up is the number one rookie mistake.
-You do not want your production API importing your training code, re-reading the dataset on boot, or calling .fit() anywhere near a live request.
-The training job's output — and its only job — is to hand off a single file: the model artifact.
+Mixing these two up is the number one beginner mistake.
+Your production API should never import the training code, never re-read the dataset on startup, and never call .fit() anywhere near a live request.
+The training job has exactly one job: to hand over a single file — the model artifact.

-If you've ever written a multi-stage Dockerfile, you already have this instinct.
-Training is the builder stage: it drags in the whole dataset, the heavy libraries, the GPU toolchain.
-Inference is the final stage that does COPY --from=builder for one thing and throws the rest away.
-The model artifact is what crosses that line.
-Importing your training code into the API is the same sin as shipping gcc and your test fixtures in the production image.
+If you've ever written a multi-stage Dockerfile, you already know this pattern.
+Training is the builder stage: it pulls in the whole dataset, the heavy libraries, and the GPU toolchain.
+Inference is the final stage: it copies out one file with COPY --from=builder and throws everything else away.
+The model artifact is the only thing that crosses that line.
+Importing training code into your API is the same mistake as shipping gcc and your test fixtures in a production image.

 The model artifact: your new deployable

-In web land, you deploy a container image.
-In ML land, you deploy the model artifact — a serialized file of the trained model.
-For scikit-learn it's usually a .joblib or .pkl; for other frameworks a .pt, a .onnx, or a folder full of weights.
-Think of it as the .jar you copy into the image, not the image itself: inert data that still needs predict.py, Python, and a pinned sklearn wrapped around it before it can answer anything.
+In web development, you deploy a container image.
+In ML, you deploy the model artifact — a file that stores the trained model.
+For scikit-learn it's usually a .joblib or .pkl file; for other frameworks it's a .pt, an .onnx, or a folder of weights.
+Think of it like a .jar you copy into an image, not the image itself: it's passive data.
+It still needs predict.py, Python, and a pinned sklearn version around it before it can answer anything.

-Treat this file the way you'd treat a build artifact: immutable, versioned, reproducible.
-And reproducible has a catch worth saying out loud — notice the random_state=42 in train.py.
-Without a fixed seed, two runs on identical data grow different trees and "reproducible" quietly becomes a lie.
-Pin the code, the data snapshot, the config, and the seed, and you get the same model every time — the same way a build is only reproducible if you also pin your dependencies.
-When that holds, debugging a bad prediction stops being witchcraft and becomes one question: which artifact was live, and what trained it?
+Treat this file the way you treat any build artifact: immutable, versioned, reproducible.
+And "reproducible" has a catch worth spelling out — notice the random_state=42 in train.py.
+Without a fixed seed, two runs on the same data grow different trees, and "reproducible" quietly stops being true.
+Pin the code, the data snapshot, the config, and the seed, and you get the same model every time — just like a build is only reproducible when you also pin your dependencies.
+Once that holds, debugging a bad prediction becomes one simple question: which artifact was live, and what trained it?

-Right now we'll just drop the artifact next to our code.
+For now, we'll simply keep the artifact next to our code.
 That's fine for article one.
-By article five it graduates to a Model Registry in MLflow — think ECR, but for models.
-Instead of pushing image:sha and promoting it to staging then production, you register model v1, v2, v3 and move the "production" pointer onto whichever one earned it.
-"Which model is live" becomes a lookup, not an SSH-and-guess.
-(Git LFS is the tempting shortcut, but it versions bytes, not the data that produced them — which is the whole reason a registry earns its place.)
+By article five it moves into a Model Registry in MLflow — think of ECR, but for models.
+Instead of pushing image:sha and promoting it from staging to production, you register model v1, v2, v3 and move the "production" pointer to whichever version earned it.
+"Which model is live?" becomes a simple lookup, not a guessing game over SSH.
+(Git LFS looks like a tempting shortcut, but it only versions the bytes, not the data that produced them.
+That's exactly why a registry is worth having.)

 Why DevOps alone isn't enough

 You could take a model, wrap it in FastAPI, containerize it, and ship it with the CI/CD pipeline you already have.
-And honestly, that gets you surprisingly far.
-So where does plain DevOps run out of road?
+Honestly, that gets you surprisingly far.
+So where does plain DevOps stop being enough?

-- →Your artifact isn't in Git.
-Ours is a ~47MB RandomForest, and every retrain would add another 47MB blob to history that can never be diffed or garbage-collected — the same wall that makes people reach for Git LFS.
-You need artifact and data versioning Git was never built for.
-(And only ever load a .pkl you produced yourself — unpickling runs arbitrary code.)
+- →Your artifact doesn't fit in Git.
+Ours is a ~47MB RandomForest, and every retrain would add another 47MB blob to history — a blob Git can never diff or clean up.
+This is the same wall that pushes people toward Git LFS.
+You need artifact and data versioning that Git was never built for.
+(Also: only load a .pkl file you created yourself — unpickling runs arbitrary code.)

 - →Passing the tests isn't enough.
-A unit test asks "is it correct?"; a quality gate asks "is it better than what's already in prod?"
-That's champion vs challenger — the live model is the champion, your candidate is the challenger, and CI promotes it only if it beats the champion on a holdout metric before deploy.
-Same shape as the benchmark job that fails a build when p99 latency regresses.
-A green build with a worse model is a thing that happens.
+A unit test asks "is the code correct?".
+A quality gate asks "is this model better than the one already in production?".
+That's champion vs challenger: the live model is the champion, your new candidate is the challenger, and CI promotes the challenger only if it beats the champion on a test metric.
+It's the same shape as a benchmark job that fails a build when p99 latency gets worse.
+A green build with a worse model really does happen.

-- →It rots without any code change.
-Data drift and concept drift mean a frozen model gets worse over time on its own.
-Nothing in classic DevOps watches for that, because normal services don't do it.
+- →A model gets worse without any code change.
+Data drift and concept drift mean a frozen model slowly loses accuracy on its own.
+Nothing in classic DevOps watches for that, because normal services don't behave this way.

-- →Reproducibility spans three things, not one.
-To reproduce a deployment you need the code version and the data version and the training config.
-Miss one and you can't rebuild the same model.
+- →Reproducing a deployment needs three things, not one.
+You need the code version, the data version, and the training config.
+If you miss any one of them, you can't rebuild the same model.

-So MLOps isn't a replacement for DevOps.
-It's DevOps plus artifact/data versioning, plus quality gates, plus drift monitoring, plus retraining.
+So MLOps doesn't replace DevOps.
+It's DevOps plus artifact and data versioning, plus quality gates, plus drift monitoring, plus retraining.
 Everything we build in this series is a familiar tool doing one of those extra jobs.

 Hands-on: train an artifact, then run inference

-Let's make that split concrete — about 30 lines of Python.
-We'll use scikit-learn's California housing dataset to predict median house prices, a boring, well-understood regression problem, which is exactly what we want.
-The model is not the point.
+Let's make that split concrete with about 30 lines of Python.
+We'll use scikit-learn's California housing dataset to predict median house prices.
+It's a simple, well-understood regression problem, and that's exactly what we want.
+The model isn't the point.
 The workflow is the point.

 Start with a clean folder and a virtual environment.
 This same repo grows across all 10 articles, so start it right.